sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 'Hooks' are app-wide functions you declare that SvelteKit will call in response to specific events, giving you fine-grained control over the framework's behaviour.

-There are two hooks files, both optional:
+There are three hooks files, all optional:

 - `src/hooks.server.js` — your app's server hooks
 - `src/hooks.client.js` — your app's client hooks
+- `src/hooks.router.js` — your app's router hooks

-Code in these modules will run when the application starts up, making them useful for initializing database clients and so on.
+Code in the client & server modules will run when the application starts up, making them useful for initializing database clients and so on.

 > You can configure the location of these files with [`config.kit.files.hooks`](configuration#files).